Easy Indian-Spiced Chickpea and Kale Curry Recipe

 Ingredients

-• 1 3-cm (1 inch) piece of ginger, finely minced or grated
+• 1 (3cm/1 inch) piece ginger finely minced or grated

 Instructions

-3. Add the garlic, ginger and chilis all at once and cook, stirring constantly, until very fragrant - about a minute or two.
+• Add the garlic, ginger, chilis and tomato paste all at once and cook, stirring constantly, until very fragrant and the tomato paste darkens and begins to stick to the bottom of the pan- about a minute or two.

 Notes